 Our Harpenden Quiz of Quizzes, an ever-popular event staged in St George’s School hall, on a Friday evening in March, regularly attracts 30 or more teams of six people.

 As well as giving some 200 quiz enthusiasts an entertaining evening it allows us, through the bar and a raffle, to raise funds for charity.
 Since the first Quiz of Quizzes was staged in 1996 more than £60,000 has been raised.
-Next year’s Quiz of Quizzes will be held on Friday, 13 March.
+This year’s Quiz of Quizzes will be held on Friday, 13 March.

 Classics on the Common is our flagship event.
-Since we took over organising the show in 2009, ‘Classics’ has become one of Britain’s biggest mid-week classic car show and is ranked as one of the top events of the classics calendar.
+Since we took over organising the show in 2009, ‘Classics’ has become one of Britain’s biggest mid-week classic car shows and is ranked as one of the top events of the classics calendar.

 More than 1000 classic 4-wheel vehicles and motorcycles, with over 10,000 admiring spectators, fill Harpenden Common on a Wednesday afternoon in late July.